cprakash1/JIS_Backend/README.md

 - `npm install`
 - `node index.js` or `nodemon index.js`

 ## This is only the Backend part of the project.
-The Frontend part of the project is in the following repository which is also made by our group members which is hosted on Netlify - [Frontend Repository](https://github.com/ANIL-BUDAMAKUNTLA/temp)
+The Frontend part of the project is in the following repository which is also made by our group members which is hosted on Render - [Frontend Repository](https://github.com/cprakash1/JIS-Frontend.git)

-## The website is hosted on Netlify - [Website Link](https://jisgroup11.netlify.app/)
+## The website is hosted on Netlify - [Website Link](https://jis-frontend.onrender.com)

-## I Will Soon Add Documentation for SRS.